D3monAsta/D3monAsta/README.md

 - 👋 Hi, I’m @D3monAsta
-- 👀 I’m interested in Programming on C++/Python/Kotlin.
+- 👀 I’m interested in Programming on C++/Python/Kotlin/C#.
-- 🌱 I’m currently learning C++ and how to talk with people xD
+- 🌱 I’m currently learning C++ and how to rtfm.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: @D3monDev (Telegram)